wangzhenj321/CPP-Manual/blog/unscoped-scoped-enum.md

 }
 ```

-That’s why the standard enumerator is also called unscoped.
+That's why the standard enumerator is also called unscoped.
 The values of an enumeration exist in whatever scope it was declared in.

 ## Scoped enum (Strong enum)

 C++ offers a second kind of enumerators.
-This strong enum can be declared by writing “enum class”.
+This strong enum can be declared by writing "enum class".
 In contrast to the standard enum the strong one is scoped.
-Therefore you don’t have to fear conflicts if you use the same names for enumerator values.
+Therefore you don't have to fear conflicts if you use the same names for enumerator values.
 The following code shows the adapted example and this time we can add both enums to one namespace.

 ```c++
 namespace MyNamespace